 Create a presentation in Keynote on Mac

 To create a new presentation, you first choose a theme to use as a starting point.
-Themes use coordinated fonts and colours for a unified look and often include placeholders you can replace with your own content.
+Themes use coordinated fonts and colors for a unified look and often include placeholders that you can replace with your own content.

 Create a presentation from a theme

 To open Keynote, click the Keynote icon in the Dock, Launchpad, or the Applications folder.

 If the theme chooser (shown below) doesn’t appear, click New Document in the bottom-left corner of the dialog.
 You can also choose File > New (from the File menu at the top of your screen).

 Note: If you’d like the ability to format table and chart data using the conventions of another language, choose the language in the bottom-left corner before choosing a theme.
 See Format a presentation for another language.